Zoran Kesić

 Zoran Kesić (Зоран Кесић; born 26 July 1976) is a Serbian comedian, TV presenter, talk-show host and political commentator.
 He has worked on talk/sketch shows Fajront Republika (The Closing-Time Republic) and 24 minuta sa Zoranom Kesićem (24 minutes with Zoran Kesić).

 Biography

 Kesić started his broadcasting career in 1994 as a reporter for Studio B's morning program Beograde, dobro jutro.

 In 2000 he moved to B92 television where he hosted the shows Bg Direkt and Viša sila.
 From 2003 to 2008 he worked for TV Metropolis, hosting the programs Ozbiljne vesti, Dezinformator and Prekid programa.
 On Fox, and later Prva TV, he worked as the writer and host of the popular show Fajront Republika.

 Since 2013 he has hosted "24 minutes with Zoran Kesić", initially broadcast on B92 and currently on Nova S, which he writes together with the authors of satirical web-magazine njuz.net.

-Kesić is a strong critic of Serbia's president Aleksandar Vučić and his ruling SNS.
+Kesić is a strong critic of Serbia's president Aleksandar Vučić and the ruling Serbian Progressive Party.